hayleyw7/hayleyw7/README.md

   Hi!
 I'm Hayley.
 I'm a softwarer engineer who helps build cloud-based process data management & analysis software.

-  This is my personal account, which I first used through coding school, and I now use to make applications for pleasure.
+  This is my personal account, which I use to learn new skills and create just-for-fun applications.

   My favorite applications are pinned below.